Skip to main content

 If you’re ready to explore a career in counseling, it’s important to understand the steps you’ll have to take before you can work in the field.
 No matter what kind of counseling you hope to pursue, the first step is education.

-To become a licensed counselor, you’ll have to complete a bachelor’s degree and a master’s degree in counseling.
+To become a licensed counselor, you’ll have to complete a master’s degree in counseling (Note: SNHU's master's in clinical mental health counseling is not currently accepting applicants).

 When choosing a master’s degree program, make sure it is CACREP-accredited, Dougherty said.
 Graduating from an accredited program is required if you want to seek certification and licensure later.